Maternal Infant Resilience Track (Antioch Deer Valley, Pleasanton and Walnut Creek)

 - Adult Pharmacology Choices Consequences in Pregnancy

-The Maternal Infant Resilience Postdoctoral residents also receive specialty consultation and teaching by many of our Region’s top medical and psychiatric champions in preventing family violence; as well as specialty lectures in ACEs and Resilience Assessment and Tools; Ongoing current ACEs research; Women’s Sexuality in Primary Care Presentation; Prenatal Mental Health; Trauma of Loss in Pregnancy; Prenatal Mental Health; Mother’s New identity; Vulnerable Touchpoints in OBGYN Care; Support for Bonding in the Baby Visit.
+The MIRs also receive specialty consultation and teaching by many of our Region’s top medical and psychiatric champions in preventing family violence; as well as specialty lectures in ACEs and Resilience Assessment and Tools; Ongoing current ACEs research; Women’s Sexuality in Primary Care Presentation; Prenatal Mental Health; Trauma of Loss in Pregnancy; Prenatal Mental Health; Mother’s New identity; Vulnerable Touchpoints in OBGYN Care; Support for Bonding in the Baby Visit.

 In 2020, before our first MIRs had arrived on campus for the first year of the new track, our medical services switched quickly into Virtual rather than “in person” Visits whenever possible, and for as many patients and providers who could be accommodated.

 Our programming is different that we had imagined it in our medical centers; yet all of our team collaboration and huddles, visits with patients, individual and group supervision, didactics and even our orientation to training has accomplished through virtual means (mainly video visit platforms for patients and teamwork).